sliit-foss/mongoose-querybuilder/README.md

-# mongoose-querybuilder
+# request-query-utils
-A querybuilder package for mongoose
+A package to isolate filters and sorts from a given request's query parameters